STEP-dev/Dogee/Readme.md

 ```

 IMPORTANT NOTES:
- * The macro "DefEnd();" should be delared to be public in a Dogee class.
+ * The macro "DefEnd();" should be delared to be public in a STEP class.
  * The first parameter of the consturtors should always be "ObjectKey obj_id", and the base class constructor BASE_CLASS(obj_id) should always be called
  * The constructor CLASS_NAME(ObjectKey obj_id) : BASE_CLASS_NAME(obj_id) should always be declared and have empty body.
  * Override Destroy() as the destructor.

-To create Dogee class instance, use Dogee::NewObj\<CLASS_NAME>(PARAMETER_LIST), where PARAMETER_LIST is the list of parameters for the class constructor.
-However, the first paramter of the constructors is always "ObjectKey obj_id", which is provided by the Dogee system, and you should omit the first paramter of the constructors in PARAMETER_LIST.
+To create STEP class instance, use Dogee::NewObj\<CLASS_NAME>(PARAMETER_LIST), where PARAMETER_LIST is the list of parameters for the class constructor.
+However, the first paramter of the constructors is always "ObjectKey obj_id", which is provided by the STEP system, and you should omit the first paramter of the constructors in PARAMETER_LIST.
 For example, to create a "clsa" object defined above.
 ```C++
 Ref<clsa> ptr = NewObj<clsa>(32);
 DelObj(ptr);